DawnVespero/TheBlackSunLodge/Others/Coil.md

 ### Zos Kia

 __Zos Kia__ was a musical project led by [[John Gosling]], and consisting of Gosling, [[Jhonn Balance|John Balance]] and Min Kent, with [[Peter Christopherson]] assisting as Mixing Engineer for their concert at [[1983-12-03 — Atonal Festival Ⅲ|Atonal Festival III]].
 This concert was one of the first performances by Coil and would produce the first release credited to them, [[Transparent]].
-Balance and Christopherson left the project some time shortly after this performance to focus on Coil.[^GoslingBio] In spite of this, Gosling would continue the project under his direction for a few more years, releasing the two singles *Rape* in 1984 and *Be Like Me* in 1985.[^ZKDiscog] A complete compilation of the recordings released by the project would be published by [[Infinite Fog Production]] in 2017 as *23*.[^ZK23]
+Balance and Christopherson left the project some time shortly after this performance to focus on Coil.[^1] In spite of this, Gosling would continue the project under his direction for a few more years, releasing the two singles *Rape* in 1984 and *Be Like Me* in 1985.[^2] A complete compilation of the recordings released by the project would be published by [[Infinite Fog Production]] in 2017 as *23*.[^3]

 ### ELpH